 Many visitors to Kyrgyzstan have just a couple of weeks to spare.
 Despite travel around the country being fairly slow, this allows a reasonable amount of the country, and a fairly wide variety of landscapes, to be visited.
 The FCO currently have no advice against travelling to Kyrgyzstan other than 'Take care if you travel to the Oblasts (Provinces) of Osh, Batken and Jalal-Abad'.

-Starting in Bishkek, a fortnight would be enough time to travel along the north coast of Lake Issyk-Kul, stopping overnight in Tamchy or Cholpon-Ata before reaching Karakol.
-From here, a short two- or three-day trek could be made into the valleys south of the town.
-Return west along the south shore of the lake, possibly spending a night in Tamga or Barskoon en route to Kochkor.
-At Kochkor, arrange transport to Song-Köl Lake the next day, spending a night or two there in a yurt, horseriding or walking around the lake in the daytime.
+Starting in Bishkek, a fortnight would be enough time to travel along the north coast of Lake Issyk-Kul, stopping overnight in Tamchy, Cholpon-Ata or another village along the coast road before reaching Karakol.
+From here, a short two- or three-day trek could be made into the valleys south of the town, or alternatively a day or two could be spent hiking near the mountain village of Jyrgalan to the east.
+Return west along the south shore of the lake, possibly spending a night in Tamga, Barskoon or Bokonbaevo region en route to Kochkor.
+At Kochkor, arrange transport to Lake Song-Köl the next day, spending a night or two there in a yurt, horseriding or walking around the lake in the daytime.

 From Kochkor head south to Naryn and meet up with pre-arranged transport over the Torugart Pass to Kashgar in China, stopping at Tash Rabat along the way and perhaps spending an extra day here to hike up to the ridge above Chatyr-Köl Lake.
 An alternative route from Kochkor that returns to the Bishkek starting point might be to hike north to the Suusamayr Valley after visiting Song-Köl (or return to Kochkor to find transport here) and head west along the valley through the villages of Chaek and Kyzyl-Oi to loop around at the western end to reach the Chui Valley and Bishkek.

 Another circular route through Kyrgyzstan that requires a little more time, say three weeks, is to follow the above itinerary as far as Naryn and then travel the rough road west to Kazarman, perhaps visiting Saimaluu-Tash (late July to early September only).
 From Kazarman, arrange transport south to Jalal-Abad and spend a night here before continuing to Osh.
-Then spend a night or two in Osh, visiting sights in the city and around, before flying back to Bishkek or continuing east over the Irkeshtam Pass to Kashgar and China.
+Then spend a night or two in Osh, visiting sights in the city and around, before flying back to Bishkek.

 A further possibility (with the caveat given above) is to miss out Lake Issyk-Kul altogether and travel due south from Bishkek towards Osh, making a detour west of the main trunk road towards Lake Sary-Chelek and/or on to the east to visit the Arslanbob region, before continuing south to Jalal-Abad and Osh.